The Trusted Saskatoon Team LOVE a good contest!!

 E - Exercise is medicine, and the proper exercise can create healthy stress in the injury to allow the body to rebuild.
 During assessment and treatment sessions, we prescribe exercise at a starting point appropriate to your injury at the time it is needed.

 A - Analgesia is what to do to control pain and assist early movement in being pain free.
 During treatment, we tape, support, instruct with use of pillows ways to control and eliminate pain.

 T - Treatment is the golden nugget - our knowledge of injury and the body lets us use techniques to assist the actual injured tissue from pain back to strong, elastic, functioning tendons, ligaments and muscles.
-The right things at the right time -- ask to see one of the physiotherapists at Boehm's Physiotherapy today and get the treatment that can guide you back to health and performance!
+The right things at the right time -

 K & S Contracting specializes in foundation repair for homeowners across Saskatchewan, in addition, they also offer general contracting services to Saskatoon and surrounding area.
 In their latest Trusted Saskatoon tip, K & S Contracting, Trusted Saskatoon General Contractors and foundation specialists, discuss your home foundation